smhood/BowlingGame/README.md

 Call to simulate a roll / turn of a player.
 This will add to the expected players scorecard and move the game forward.
 This will also determine if there was any strike / spare / or gutter ball.

+**Reasoning**
+In the real world, a picture is snapped that tells the pinsetter which pins were knocked down, so logically speaking we shouldn't be taking in a simple score, but what would be the "picture" of pins which were knocked.
+This also keeps us from having to write in logic such that score is greater than the amount of pins, we simply ignore any pins they say they knocked down because our system knows better than to let them cheat.

 **Returns:**

 ```